 And if all my friends are jumping off that bridge, then, dammit, so am I!

-The majority of the 100-plus products and substances considered nootropics are available to buy, use, & possess without any issues.
+The majority of the 100-plus products and substances considered nootropics are available to buy, use, and possess without any issues.
 Others are not legal to sell in various different countries, but are available for import without a prescription.
 These must be in quantities considered suitable for personal use, which usually means a one-to-three month supply and no more.

 Bear in mind: This list is far from comprehensive.

 But, I mean, come on, cut me some slack.
-You don’t really expect me to go through every country and every single nook & cranny of every legal system, do you?
+You don’t really expect me to go through every country and every single nook and cranny of every legal system, do you?
 I find it hard to believe that even the law makers fully understand the systems they’ve created.
 At least as far as nootropics are concerned.